Free and Reduced Meal Program

 - Be sure to review the FAQ ("Frequently Asked Questions") at the bottom of this page, to find answers to common questions.

-Forms may be returned to the Food Services Office in person, by fax, mail, email, or dropped off at your student’s school.
+Paper applications may be returned to the Food Services Office in person, by fax, mail, email, or dropped off at your student’s school.
+Electronic application will be submitted to us upon completion.
 For contact information click here.
 You will receive an email or letter with the results of your application.

 Families new to the National School Lunch Program will need to have their applications submitted and approved before the subsidy will apply, until that time, full charges will apply.
 For families that received benefits for the previous school year, subsidized meal benefits will carry-over for 30 school-days into the new academic year.
 A new application must be submitted and approved prior to that 30th day to avoid full-price charges on your students account.
 Parents/guardians will be responsible for any accrued fees.